 Are you an international student wanting to study – or already studying in Australia – at the International College of Management, Sydney?

-This page has all your questioned answered including student visas, Education Services for Overseas Students Act 2000 (ESOS), international student transfers and information on study load.
+This page will answer all your questions on topics such as government support and advice, student visas, Education Services for Overseas Students Act 2000 (ESOS), international student transfers or your study load.